mr-bt/manager.README/README.md

 | Team member left with a renewed sense of purpose and motivation             | Yes/No |
 | Team member's perspectives match with what I've seen and heard elsewhere  | Yes/No |

+#### Plans VS Planning

+I expect you to plan and to share your plans in writing.
+Plans that are not in writing and shared with the stakeholders don't exit.

+> If you don't have a plan, you become part of somebody else's plan - Terence McKenna.

+Plans must be specific, clear and detailed prompting commitment by the stakeholders.

+> everyone has a plan until they get punched in the mouth - Mike Tyson.

+Things usually don't go according with the plan, and that's OK.

+> In preparing for battle I have always found that plans are useless, but planning is indispensable - Dwight D. Eisenhower.

+It's about thinking ahead that get us to be better prepared for plan deviations.

 #### Delivery reporting

 Create a regular, systematic, clearly framed written process by which you share your progress against plan progress, RAG, risks/mitigations, assumptions and issues/blockers.
 Share this update with me no less frequently than weekly.
 I place a high premium on data and well-thought mitigation actions.
 Should something is RED for more than a couple of weeks, it becomes the focus on my attention, and you should be all over it to find *the path to GREEN.*